 Truth Be Told is largely a memoir-style recounting of McLachlin’s life.
 Beginning with her childhood in Pincher Creek, she goes on to share her love story and motherhood journey.
 But through it all is the overarching narrative of a woman who is passionate about justice and loves the law.

 McLachlin writes in a way that feels warm and familiar.
 Rather than being a dry, legal recounting, her stories are enjoyable and personable.
 Humorous and lighthearted anecdotes flow effortlessly with the gritty, real-life moments that define so much of us.
 And she writes with real wisdom and grace.

 The second half of the book focuses more closely on her time as Chief Justice for the Supreme Court.
 It’s here that we begin to hear about some of the cases McLachlin presided over — and the effects that those decisions had upon Canadian citizens.
 While this section of the book felt slower and more carefully curated, the insider glimpse into the Canadian courts and legal system was nonetheless intriguing.

 The courts belong to the people and should reflect the people.
 No one should be obliged to go before a court that seems distant and alien.
 This truth applies not only to women as judges but also to minorities.
 For too long, Indigenous peoples have felt that the courts are not theirs — that they don’t represent them or understand them.Beverley McLachlin, Truth Be Told

 What we now need is diverse representation on the bench.
 It may take time.
 But we should do all we can to get there.

-Although some readers may find it “light on the law,” I appreciated that this autobiography was a non-intimidating read for those of us without legal backgrounds.
+Although “light on the law,” this was a non-intimidating read for those of us without legal backgrounds.
 The bits about life as a judge demonstrated her passion for equality, fairness, and constitutional rights, while still feeling down-to-earth.